justinhrobbins/movie-finder/README.md

 # Development Log
 Just a running list of notes and commentary regarding development of this app

+## February 7th, 2022
+- Begin adding `watch/providers` functionality to forked themoviedbapi repository:
+    - Add new Movie Controller to `movie-finder` with GET mapping for `movie/{movieId}/watchproviders`
+    - Add new `MovieMethod` "watch_providers" which can be added to the `append_to_response` query parameter on the Movie endpoint
+        - The actual `append_to_response` parameter is named `watch/providers` but slash cannot be used in the Enum `MovieMethod`.
+For now I added some special handling in the Utils class that is specific to the watch/providers use-case.
+Will need to consider a better permanent solution.
+    - Add new `WatchProviders` POJO for JSON mapping.
+Had some issues getting the Jackson annotation configured correctly.
+Currently only has minimal properties to prove the JSON mapping is working.
+Will need to enhance this class later to include all the required watch/provider properties.
+    - Confirmed reqeust to new `movie-finder` Controller now returns minimal `watch/provider` info

 ## February 4th, 2022
 - Research whether it might be better in the long-term to use the existing [RAML](https://api.stoplight.io/v1/versions/9WaNJfGpnnQ76opqe/export/raml.yaml) or [OAS](https://api.stoplight.io/v1/versions/9WaNJfGpnnQ76opqe/export/oas.json) spec for [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction) to generate Java client rather than modify the existing Java wrapper project [themoviedbapi](https://github.com/holgerbrandl/themoviedbapi/).
     - Received errors importing the RAML spec into Postman.
 Others reported this too: [The Movie Database Support: Postman Collection](https://www.themoviedb.org/talk/570931c4c3a36810b4000096)